 A Footballer fan’s guide to London

 If you’re a football fan, there’s no better place to be than London.
-The capital city loves football, and this is probably most obvious throught he amount of advertising for both football games and the many UK betting sites so whether you want to watch a game or simply take in the sights, then you’re in the right spot.
+The capital city loves football, and this is probably most obvious throught he amount of advertising for both football games and the many UK betting sites such as findbettingsites, so whether you want to watch a game or simply take in the sights, then you’re in the right spot.
 Here’s what you need to know about football in London before you visit.

 The Clubs Of London